Runnable/slash-docker/php/_posts/2016-07-06-docker-and-php.markdown

 - php
 - advantages
 excerpt: Docker for developing and deploying PHP applications.
+description: How Docker helps speed up development and future proof the deployment process for your PHP applications.
 ---

 The previous section gave a brief overview of Docker.
 This section will explain how useful Docker is for developing and deploying PHP applications.